 Side by side with her professional work as a technical editor and translator, Arnon has engaged in and studied fiction-writing and scriptwriting.

 STILL LIFE is a collection of stories, some of which have appeared previously in Hebrew.
 Preview: Carol Cook

 In these doleful times, when dystopia has become a favorite theme of films and novels and every newscast seems to bring another reason to despair, it was refreshing to read Still Life, Valerie Arnon's new book of short fiction... [read full review]

 A story from Still Life: "The Last Time"

 They're over there talking quietly.
 Little big-chest Ruthie, Annette the cook, Malak the nurse.
 And she is here too, so I’m safe.
-One summer long ago in another place I watched her through the open tent flap as she passed by.
+One summer long ago in another place I watched her through the open tent flap as she passed by, dragging a tree.
 Sylvia.
 See those strong brown legs, I said to my friend sitting with me, that’s a tree-lioness!
 Sylvia-Leviya.
 With her I could make a tree.
 But when part of the tree is gone, what happens to the rest?
 She will be left behind…